turbot/steampipe-plugin-github/docs/tables/github_search_issue.md

 The `github_search_issue` table helps to find issues by state and keyword.
 You can search for issues globally across all of GitHub, or search for issues within a particular organization.

  **You must always include at least one search term when searching source code** in the where or join clause using the `query` column.
 You can narrow the results using these search qualifiers in any combination.
-See [Searching issues and pull requests](https://docs.github.com/search-github/searching-on-github/searching-issues-and-pull-requests) for details.
+See [Searching issues and pull requests](https://docs.github.com/search-github/searching-on-github/searching-issues-and-pull-requests) for details on the GitHub query syntax.

 ## Examples